I'm a motor customer and I'm eligible for the Stay at Home Refund, what do I need to do?

 If you're quarantined by local government or law enforcement while abroad, your travel insurance will be extended to cover medical costs, until you're home safely.
 You should contact our Emergency Medical Assistance team on +44 292 010 7777 as soon as possible if you're put into quarantine or isolation so assistance can be offered if necessary.

-Who will pay if I am quarantined/isolated in my accommodation?
+Will my travel insurance pay out if I'm quarantined/isolated in my accommodation?

 Any additional accommodation or food costs should be covered by the authority that issued the quarantine, along with any reasonable out of pocket expenses that you incur.
 You should speak to your tour operator or resort manager to arrange this.
 However, if this is not the case you can call our claims department to register a claim.
 Associated costs such as loss of earnings due to your isolation are not covered.